Albert-Andrei/Planable/README.md

 &nbsp;&nbsp; - Confirmation Dialogs: To prompt users for confirmation before performing critical actions, like deleting a file.

 **7. Implement critical feature**
-&nbsp;&nbsp;Would be nice if the user could create update and delete a folder, preview a file and other...
+&nbsp;&nbsp;Would be nice if the user could create update and delete a folder, preview a file, and other...